DeterMing/DeterMing/README.md

     mindset     = "Economic-first · Product-centered · Data-backed"

     superpower  = {
-        "Scoring Systems"  : "Design internal scoring logic for products — not the algorithm, the thinking.", "Data Pipeline"    : "Crawl → Clean → Model → Insight.
+        "Systems Design"  : "Design core system for products — not the algorithm, the thinking.", "Data Pipeline"    : "Crawl → Clean → Model → Insight.
 End-to-end ownership.", "Product Thinking" : "I ask 'what does this incentivize?' before writing a single line.", "Cross-functional" : "FE · BE · AI — I go where the product needs me.",